 Then watch it again with the volume up.

-Notice how much of the scene you were able to decipher from the body language alone.
+Notice how much of the scene you were able to decipher from body language.

 Now watch the clip from Dr. No. Notice how difficult it is to gain a clear understanding without hearing the dialogue.